Ask a COVID-19 Question

 - Large events and public gatherings of all kinds suspended.

 - The Dominican government allowed the resumption of commercial aviation effective July 1.
 Contact the airlines directly to make a reservation to return to the United States.

 - Masks are required in public transportation.

 - The American Citizen Services Unit is providing limited services to U.S. citizens in the Dominican Republic.
 Passports for citizens with immediate travel plans to the U.S. remain available; U.S. citizens should contact SDOAmericans@state.gov to request an appointment and explain their emergency.
-A full list of requirements can be found here: https://do.usembassy.gov/u-s-citizen-services/passports/ If you need emergency assistance, contact us through SDOAmericans@state.gov or 809-567-7775.
+A full list of requirements and services can be found here: https://do.usembassy.gov/u-s-citizen-services/passports/ If you need emergency assistance, contact us through SDOAmericans@state.gov or 809-567-7775.